Felice63/React-Notes-1/README.md

 ---
 # App.js

-- `App.js` (note the cap "A" which has to be applied at the function naming stage) is the `root component`.
+- In the diagram below (need to credit the author of this image) `App.js` (note the cap "A" which has to be applied at the function naming stage) is the `root component`.
 It's the first component that gets rendered to the DOM.
 The root component is at the top of the `component tree`.
 All other components are nested inside the root component.

 - Rembember that components in a JSX function can only have one parent, and `<>...</>` fragments can be used instead of full HTML (JSX) elements:
 <img src="images/component-tree-diagram.png">

-- NOTE: If you want to comment something in JSX you need to use JavaScript comments inside of Curly braces like {/*comment here*/}.
-It is a regular /* Block Comments */ , but need to be wrapped in curly braces.
+- **NOTE**: If you want to comment something in JSX, you use JavaScript comments inside of Curly braces like this `{/*comment here*/}`.
+It is the regular JavaScript multiline opening and closing comment tags  `/* Multiline JS Comment */` , but wrapped in curly braces.